natebrennand/bellman-ford-network/README.md

 - data: routing table or image chunk

 The exact specs can be viewed within the `routing_table.py` file.
+There is a bit of redundant information (`ip` for instance) included for ease of use.

 I experimented with using the gzip Python library but the compression gained was very meager so I chose to not add complexity.